scottmckenzie/pgpcr/workflow.md

 Advanced
 --------
 ### Generate a key on a smartcard
  - This breaks the standard workflow above and leaves the user with no backups
  - Available for those who want it but not the default

 ### Import old key
  - A feature I would definitely use but likely not helpful for most users

+### Shell
+ - Keeps main menu cleaner